PART 35 - EXPERTS AND ASSESSORS

 (b) where practicable, the name of the proposed expert.

 (3) If permission is granted it shall be in relation only to the expert named or the field identified under paragraph (2).
+The order granting permission may specify the issues which the expert evidence should address.

 (3A) Where a claim has been allocated to the small claims track or the fast track, if permission is given for expert evidence, it will normally be given for evidence from only one expert on a particular issue.